About Us & What is Heritage?

 - Provide advice, guidance and information on various aspects of heritage

-- Collect date and undertake research on various aspects of the heritage of County Galway
+- Collect data and undertake research on various aspects of the heritage of County Galway

 - Support the integration and inclusion of heritage policy across all sectors.